-Grade reports will be delivered to students through the class mail pouch by the third class meeting of the next course in the program.
-If a student is absent, the grade will be mailed.
-Grades for the final cohort course will be mailed.
+Grade reports are available to students through the MyWP portal (mywp.warnerpacific.edu), as soon as instructors post grades to the system, usually two weeks after a course ends.
 Students who have questions about their grade records or any of the registration procedures should inquire at the Student Services Office.
 To maintain confidentiality of student records, only authorized persons presenting identification may review a student's file.
 Information pertaining to grades or student records, except for directory information, will not be released over the telephone.